An examination of the triple lock mechanism used to uprate the State Pension - its effect so far and the arguments for and against

 The Bill contains a number of other provisions:

 - Clause 123 introduces Schedule 10, which would provide for amendments to the scheme funding provisions of Part 3 of the Pensions Act 2004.
 It introduces a new requirement for schemes to have a ‘funding and investment strategy’ for providing pension benefits over the longer term and to report on its implementation to the Pensions Regulator in a new ‘statement of strategy’.
-A Lords amendment to require a different approach to the regulation of funding for open defined benefit schemes (i.e. those with actively contributing members) was removed at Commons Committee stage (HL Deb 30 June 2020 c689; PBC Deb 5 November 2020 c87)
+A Lords amendment to require a different approach to the regulation of funding for open defined benefit schemes (i.e. those with actively contributing members) was removed at Commons Committee stage, with Government Members voting for this and the opposition against (HL Deb 30 June 2020 c689; PBC Deb 5 November 2020 c87) When the Bill returned to the Lords on 19 January 2021, the Government gave reasurances regarding the intended approach to regulating the funding of open schemes (HL Deb 19 January 2021, c1110).

 - Clause 124 would require occupational pension schemes to manage the effects of climate change as a financial risk and to report on how they have done so.